-Be sure to keep a close eye on this guide.
-As new sets are released, the meta shifts, and the Yugioh banlist evolves, there are plenty of ways this guide could transform.
-We’ll be summoning more guides and more details to enter the best Yugioh decks list as time goes on.
+And, of course, be sure to keep a close eye on this guide.
+As new sets are released, the meta shifts, and the Yugioh banlist evolves, there are plenty of ways this list could transform.

 Possibly one of the most popular Yugioh decks of all time, Burning Abyss is built around the Burning Abyss series of monster cards.
 Each of these has a powerful ability that activates when the card is sent to the Graveyard.
 Want to buff your monsters for a big attack, banish your opponent’s monsters, or simply dole out direct damage?
 There’ll be a Burning Abyss card for that – send to the Graveyard, rinse, and repeat.

-There have been plenty of attempts to weaken Burning Abyss via the Yu Gi Oh! banlist over the years, but the deck remains pretty strong in today’s meta regardless.
+There have been plenty of attempts to weaken Burning Abyss via the Yu Gi Oh! banlist over the years, but the deck remains pretty strong regardless.
 The only big player with any restrictions is Beatrice, Lady of the Eternal.